 Athletics: sports, years played, leadership status (if applicable)

-Clubs: name of club, years participated, what the club did and your leadership role (if applicable)
+Clubs: name of the club, years participated, what the club did, and your leadership role (if applicable)

 Extracurriculars: club sports, involvement at your local church or organization